shipsaas/docking/README.md

     <img src="https://raw.githubusercontent.com/shipsaas/docking/main/docs/img/logo.png">
 </p>

 DocKing is a document-management microservice.
-Deal with the templates & render stuff just in 1 place.
+Deal with the templates & render them in PDF format just in 1 place.

 You can use DocKing as a Shared-Microservice which can be used in any services.